 The Australian Koala Foundation Methodology

-The Australian Koala Foundation (AKF) approach to estimating koala numbers is underpinned by $8 million and 25 years of research.
-Teams of AKF researchers and volunteers have gone out to survey koala habitat usage at over 2,000 field sites, individually assessing more than 100,000 trees.
-At the same time National Vegetation Information System (NVIS) data was used to map potential koala habitat on the East coast of Australia (for more detail please see Bob's Map
+The AKF’s approach to estimating Koala numbers is underpinned by $8 million and 25 years of research.
+Teams of AKF researchers and volunteers have gone out to survey Koala habitat usage at over 2,000 field sites, individually assessing more than 100,000 trees.
+At the same time National Vegetation Information System (NVIS) data was used to map potential Koala habitat on the East coast of Australia (for more detail please see Bob's Map).

 Using AKF field survey data and other published studies, we developed models to estimate some demographic parameters, such as:

 a) the proportion of habitat occupied by Koalas,

 b) potential Koala densities in each class of habitat, and

 c) home range sizes in each class of habitat.

 These models, combined with habitat mapping, were used to predict the number of Koalas in each area on the basis of available habitat and the quality of this habitat.
 The results were validated and adjusted if necessary using information provided by researchers and local community groups working in the area.
 A more detailed explanation is available here.